“War on Christianity” meet “War on Islam” (using the US, and Afghanistan and Iraq as the templates)

 It is a fundamental and blatant violation of customary international law, in particular the 1923 Hague Convention.
 No you cannot bomb civilians.
 No you cannot bomb mosques and hospitals.
 No you cannot bomb people away from the battlefield.

 Granted these prohibitions were blatantly ignored in the latter phases of WWII by all major participants.
-Nonetheless the principals in the German V-2 rocket program were tried for war crimes in the Dora trial of 1947.
+Nonetheless the principals in the German V-1 and V-2 rocket program were tried for war crimes in the Dora trial of 1947.
 But they were acquitted of all charges and found refuge in the US, where their work became the basis of the US space and missile programs.
+The drone is the modern inheritor of the Nazi V-1 buzz bomb both in scientific development and in the shocking lack of ethics.

 It is murder.
 It is lying.
 It is covert and unaccountable.
 It is a grim violation of international law and simple human decency.
 It is clearly unconstitutional.